Audrey Hepburn

 Audrey Hepburn and Humphrey Bogart on the set of 'Sabrina'

-Success followed with "War and Peace" (1956), where Hepburn played Natasha Rostova, "Love in the Afternoon" (1957) directed by Billy Wilder, and "The Nun's Story" (1959).
+She followed up with major successes including "War and Peace" (1956), where Hepburn played Natasha Rostova, "Love in the Afternoon" (1957) directed by Billy Wilder, and "The Nun's Story" (1959).

 Audrey Hepburn as Natasha Rostova